 Before you dive head-long into installing WordPress and broadcasting your new blog to the world, there are some things to keep in mind while creating it.
-Consider these WordPress for Beginners tips before creating & launching your new WP site.
+Consider these tips for beginners, before creating & launching your new WordPress site.

 Mistake #1: Using a Poor Layout or Design